-It's imperative that you use the correct fuel in your TRX 3.3 Racing Engine for maximum performance and engine life.
-Traxxas Top Fuel® Power PlusTM should be used to ensure correct engine lubrication, performance, and ease of tuning.
+It's imperative that you use the correct fuel in your TRX 2.5 Racing Engine for maximum performance and engine life.
+Traxxas Top Fuel® should be used to ensure correct engine lubrication, performance, and ease of tuning.
+Traxxas Top Fuel has been proven in thousands of engines, so you can count on it every day for great performance.

-- Top Fuel is the only fuel which is 100% certified for use in Traxxas engines. - Traxxas Top Fuel is made with just the right balance of natural and synthetic lubricants to allow excellent throttle response and the best top-end performance, without sacrificing long-term durability.
+- Top Fuel is the only fuel which is 100% certified for use in Traxxas engines. - Traxxas Top Fuel is made with just the right balance of the highest grade natural and synthetic lubricants to allow excellent throttle response and the best top-end performance, without sacrificing long-term durability. - All of the components in the fuel are carefully selected from the best materials available and then custom blended to match the metallurgy and temperature characteristics of Traxxas engines.

 You may use 10%, 20% or 33% nitro-content fuel.
 Try to use the same percentage all the time, avoid switching back and forth between fuels.
-We recommend that if you break-in your engine on 20% fuel that you stick with that percentage.
+We recommend that if you break in your engine on 20% fuel that you stick with that percentage.
 If you do move to a higher or lower percentage, make sure you readjust your fuel mixture to compensate (see below).